The GPS location in your Google or Apple map comes to you from 12,500 miles in space. And that's just one tiny bit of what GPS actually does.

 A little bit down the road, the addition of a laser retro-reflector array will allow the positioning of satellites to be refined via ground-based laser.

 The first of the GPS III generation of satellites, all built by Lockheed Martin at its Littleton, Colorado, facility, lifted off in late 2018 and became operational in January 2020.
 The second, third and fourth also became operational as that year rolled along.
-The satellite that lifted off Thursday, dubbed SV05, is the first GPS III satellite to be launched in 2021.
+The satellite that lifted off Thursday, dubbed SV05, is the first GPS III satellite to be launched in 2021, and Space Force expects it to be operational in a few months.

 Lockheed Martin has a contract to deliver a total of 10 GPS III satellites, at a reported average cost of $529 million apiece, but the company says the last two of them will come in at around $200 million each.
 When that's done, it'll move ahead with a batch called GPS III F, an additional 22 satellites to continue replacing older models, through the coming decade.